 Best Practices for Data Security in Dolphin Pod

-During the 2012-2013 academic year, the Division of Technology & Communication (T&C) is launching Dolphin Pod, powered by Google Apps for Education, for CI students, faculty and staff (collectively referred to as “Users”).
+During the 2012-2013 academic year, the Division of Technology & Communication (T&C) launched Dolphin Pod, powered by Google Apps for Education, for CI students, faculty and staff (collectively referred to as “Users”).
 Dolphin Pod encompasses the set of services provided by Google via the Google Apps for Education platform, and includes Dolphin Email, CI Docs and other selected services.
 The information provided below explains the appropriate use of private and sensitive data utilizing Dolphin Pod as it relates to your role at the University.

 Appropriate Use of Private and Sensitive Data

 Users may use Dolphin Pod to conduct university activities that are aligned with their role at the University, provided that each User does so in accordance with University and CSU policy, and applicable state and federal laws.

 Please see the T&C Policies and Procedures page for more information.

 - Google does not own your data.

 - Google does not share your data.